zemd/eslint-flat-config/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > All optional rules are disabled by default.
-If you need you should explicitly enable it within `createESlintConfig({ ... })` options.
+If you need you should explicitly enable it within `createESLintConfig({ ... })` options.

 ### Debug your rules